 Mutually agreed flexible working patterns remove unnecessary workplace stress.
 An open and confidential dialogue between management and employees will also help build trust and understanding.

-Empower staff and allow them to mould their own career paths
+2. Empower staff to mould their own career paths

 Job satisfaction improves mental wellbeing, so you should develop an effective pathway for employees to follow to develop their careers.
 Most of us spend the majority of our lives at work; that’s why it’s crucial that you provide your employees with a sense of purpose to reduce workplace stress.
 Management should set attainable goals that are in line with personal targets and where their team members see themselves in months or years down the line.